 And remember… “You can’t buy happiness but you can buy ice cream.
 And that’s kind of the same thing!”

 PS.
 Do not forget we offer the Gelato Tasting Tour in the centre (children love to evaluate best gelato while sightseeing!) and we can arrange a “Gelato Making Class” for you!

-There is such a wide choice of places and options to eat in Rome (…Just some street food?
+There is such a wide choice of places and options to eat in Rome (…just some street food?
 A gelato?
 A fancy restaurant with view?
 Traditional trattoria?
 A wine-bar with some snacks?
-Midnight cornetto?) that it is impossible to list them all … We are “out there” everyday and we constantly ask for feedbacks from our guests (and we do “quality checks” ourselves too, ehehehe!), so here you find the links to our blogposts about food and drinks to let you plan your gourmet breaks in Rome!
+Midnight cornetto?) that it is impossible to list them all … We are “out there” everyday and we constantly ask for feedbacks from our guests (and we also do “quality checks” ourselves, ehehehe!), so here you find the links to our blogposts about food and drinks to let you plan your gourmet breaks in Rome!

 Rome’s Opera House holds its summer opera and ballet season framed by the incredible ruins of the Baths of Caracalla (Terme di Caracalla), where you can enjoy opera under the stars.
 The performances feature the orchestra, chorus and the ballet company of the “Teatro dell’Opera di Roma” as well as international stars.

 For over 70 years the monumental archaeological site has been a wonderful stage for unforgettable shows set up in a magical frame of antiquity: in fact it was the year 1937 when the Teatro dell’Opera set up its summer season at the Caracalla Baths for the first time!